Heini Wathén: Modeling career

 Heini Wathén signed with a modelling agency after winning several beauty pageants in Finland at 17 years old.
 She graduated from secondary school in 1975 and joined her sister in Paris as a model.
 She returned to Finland two years later to compete in the Miss Finland contest, but did not make it to the finals.

-During the Miss Finland contest Wathén met Dodi Fayed, who was looking for new models in Finland.
+During the Miss Finland contest, Wathén met Dodi Fayed, who was looking for new models in Finland.
 Fayed arranged for Wathén to model for Pierre Balmain's fashion house.

 Personal life

-In Paris, Dodi Fayed introduced Wathén to his father Mohamed Al-Fayed, who began a relationship with her.
+In Paris, Dodi Fayed introduced Wathén to his father, Mohamed Al-Fayed, who began a relationship with her.
 Al-Fayed soon invited Wathén to live with him on Park Lane in London.
 The couple married in 1985, thus Heini Wathén-Fayed became a stepmother to Dodi Fayed.

-Wathén-Fayed has four children with Mohamed Al-Fayed: daughters Jasmine (born 1980) and Camilla (born 1985), and sons Karim (born 1983) and Omar (born 1987).
+Wathén-Fayed had four children with Mohamed Al-Fayed.

-Wathén-Fayed and Al-Fayed live in Surrey and at a mansion in Espoo, Finland.
+Wathén-Fayed and Al-Fayed lived in Surrey and at a mansion in Westend, Espoo, Finland.
+Al-Fayed died on 30 August 2023, at the age of 94 in London.